One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

 \subsection{Applications to distributed optimization}

-Now let us move on to some examples, including those for which sliding gives the estimates necessary from practice.
-We consider problems \eqref{centr} and \eqref{decentr}.
-We briefly mentioned in the introduction that in these problems, we need to reduce the number of $\nabla g$ calls, thereby reducing the number of communications.
-Indeed, in order to calculate the gradient $g$ in the problem \eqref{centr}, we need to know the value of $\bar x$.
-But there is no way to calculate this only with the help of local computations, which means that one need help of the central server: send all current $x_m$ and get the average $\bar x$.
-At the same time, any calculations of $f$ do not require communications.
-To compute $f(X)$ we need to compute $f_m(x_m)$, and this is just the values of local functions on local variables.
-For problem \eqref{decentr}, the same reasoning is valid, but communication takes place with neighbors using the gossip protocol with $W$.
+Let us now look at some examples, including those for which sliding gives the estimates necessary in practice.
+We consider the problems \eqref{centr} and \eqref{decentr}. \abcd{In the introduction, we briefly mentioned that in these problems,} we need to reduce the number of $\nabla g$ calls, and thus the number of communications.
+Indeed, in order to calculate the gradient $g$ in the problem \eqref{centr}, we need to know the value of $\bar x$. \abcd{However, it is impossible to calculate} this using local computations only, it means \abcd{that one needs} help from the central server: send all current $x_m$ and get the average $\bar x$.
+At the same time, all calculations of $f$ do not require any communication.
+To compute $f(x_1,\ldots,x_M)$ we need to compute $f_m(x_m)$, and these are just the values of local functions on local variables.
+For the problem \eqref{decentr}, the same reasoning is valid, but communication takes place with neighbors using the gossip protocol with $W$. \ab{In more details, the computation of $\nabla g$ requires the calculation of the product $WX$.
+Since the matrix $W$ has only non-zero weights, when two workers are connected, the multiplication of $WX$ corresponds to the exchange of information between neighbours, where each of the workers, having received parcels from neighbours, averages them with weights according to the matrix $W$.
+Therefore, the number of $WX$ multiplications is the total number of required communications in the case of a decentralized protocol.
+Computing $\nabla g$ requires such a multiplication, then the number of communications is equivalent to the calls of the first-order oracle for $g$.}